An undecidable extension of Morley's theorem on the number of countable models: Morley's Theorem is consistently true for second-order logic

-The Proper Forcing Axiom ($\PFA$) is like $\MA_{\aleph_1}$, but instead of meeting $\aleph_1$ dense sets for countable chain condition partial orders, one does this for the wider class of proper partial orders.
-The usual model is obtained by iterating proper posets of size less than a supercompact cardinal $\kappa$ via countable support iteration $\kappa$ many times, and then using a reflection argument to argue that all collections of $\aleph_1$ dense sets in any proper partial order have been dealt with.
+\begin{defi} A cardinal $\kappa$ is \textit{supercompact} if for every cardinal $\lambda\geq \kappa$ there exists an elementary embedding $j_\lambda$ of $V$ into an inner model $M$ (i.e. a proper class model of ZFC included in $V$) with \textit{critical point} $\kappa$ (least ordinal $j_\lambda$ moves) and $\lambda < j_\lambda(\kappa)$, such that $M^\lambda$ is included in $M$. \end{defi} The Proper Forcing Axiom ($\PFA$) is like $\MA_{\aleph_1}$, but instead of meeting $\aleph_1$ dense sets for countable chain condition partial orders, one does this for the wider class of proper partial orders.
+The usual model for $\PFA$ is obtained by iterating proper posets of size less than a supercompact cardinal $\kappa$ via countable support iteration $\kappa$ many times, and then using a reflection argument to argue that all collections of $\aleph_1$ dense sets in any proper partial order have been dealt with.
 For details, see e.g. \cite{Je03}.
-It is known that $\PFA$ implies $2^{\aleph_0} = \aleph_2$ \cite{Todorcevic, Velickovic}.
+It is known that $\PFA$ implies $2^{\aleph_0} = \aleph_2$ (\cite[Theorem 1.8]{Velickovic}; see also \cite{Todorcevic}).